 Early Vasectomy Studies

 In 1830 Sir Astley Paston Cooper, the accomplished surgeon and anatomist, published Observations on the Structure and Diseases of the Testis.
 This was the first time much medical attention was paid to the tube that carries sperm- The Vas Deferens.
 Cooper performed several experimental surgeries on dogs to investigate the anatomy further.

 Dr. Leon Gosselin published the results of his experiments on dogs in 1853.
-Dr. Gosselin practiced ‘surgical ligation and resection on the vas deferens’ – in other words, Vasectomy – and noted that anywhere from 4 to 6 months after the surgery there was ‘normal spermatogenesis’ (sperm production).
+Dr. Gosselin practised ‘surgical ligation and resection on the vas deferens’ – in other words, vasectomy – and noted that anywhere from 4 to 6 months after the surgery there was ‘normal spermatogenesis’ (sperm production).
 In other words, the procedure had no effect on the production of sperm, just the distribution of it.
 Like Cooper before him, Gosselin noticed no change in the testicles after the procedure.
 So far, so good.

 However, Vasectomy takes a turn in an unexpected direction.
 The first vasectomy done for non-medical reasons was performed in the United States by Harry Sharp in 1899.
 The subject was a nineteen-year-old inmate at a reform school in Indiana.
 According to Sharp, the young man complained of “excessive masturbation.”
 As a result of the operation, Sharp reported that the boy “became more of a sunny disposition, brighter of intellect and ceased to masturbate.”
 Sharp would go on to become a major player in the US eugenics movement.